Breathitt County High School: The first high school in Quicksand

-The first year of its existence, consisting of 24 students and two faculty members, was headed by L. K. Rice as principal.
+The first year of its existence, with 24 students and two faculty members, was headed by L. K. Rice as principal.
 Within its first year, it housed a boys' and girls' basketball team that competed in the KHSAA.
-There were 2 graduates for its first commencement.
-They were Roy Bach and Wayne Davis.
+There were two graduates for its first commencement: Roy Bach and Wayne Davis.

-Enrollment and faculty continued to grow through the end of the decade and up into the 1930s despite the effects of The Great Depression.
-They gained many more extracurricular activities and classes over the years like music, boys' and girls' glee club, FFA, and much more.
+Enrollment and faculty continued to grow through the end of the decade and up into the 1930s, despite the effects of the Great Depression.
+They gained many more extracurricular activities and classes over the years like music, boys' and girls' glee club, and FFA.

 The move to Jackson: the second high school

 By the mid-1930s, the board of education knew the buildings were becoming inefficient to contain the rapid growth of the student body and faculty.
-So, in 1936, an 8 acre property was bought on Court Street and next to the North Fork of the Kentucky River in the City of Jackson.
-Building began immediately and was completed to be opened in September 1938.
+In 1936, an 8 acre property was bought on Court Street and next to the North Fork of the Kentucky River in Jackson.
+Building began immediately and the school was completed to be opened in September 1938.
 It was a two-story red brick building that had about 40 classrooms and a separate gymnasium with an auditorium that housed around 200 people.
-There was still a huge field behind the high school that could be used for sporting activities of recreation.
+There was a huge field behind the school for sporting activities of recreation.
 The building was dedicated in January 1938 by First Lady Eleanor Roosevelt during her visit to the county.
 All this was due to the efforts from current Superintendent Marie Roberts-Turner and her fighting for better education to the children of Breathitt County.
 There were 46 graduates from the graduating class of the new high school (Class of 1939).

 With a growing number of students due to the paving of many roads and bus transportation, more was added throughout the years.
-The high school added more buildings to its campus.
-These buildings included:
+The high school added more buildings to its campus, including: